 – in an unauthorised or fraudulent manner;

 – in such a way as to materially breach this Agreement, or any other agreement with us or any Third Party Agreement; or

 – with gross negligence

 - where your loss is due to the occurrence of a Force Majeure Event; or

 - the goods or services (or in connection with use of the goods and services) that are purchased with your Card;

 - Where your Card is faulty, our liability shall be limited to replacement of your Card loaded with any Available Funds.

 - Where sums are incorrectly deducted from your Available Funds and in all other circumstances, involving non-execution, defective or late execution of a Transaction, our liability shall be limited to payment to you of an equivalent amount together with any interest or charges incurred.

 10. Your right to a redemption

-c) We will return your Available Funds in Pounds Sterling to your personal bank account or where this is not possible, we will send you a cheque to the last address we hold on file for you.
-Before we do so, we may need to verify your identity in order to satisfy applicable law (and we reserve the right to withhold funds where we have a reasonable concern regarding fraud or other security issues).
+- We will return your Available Funds (in full or in part as appropriate) to a bank account of your choice to the extent that we are legally or practically able to do so or where this is not possible, we will send you a cheque to the last address we hold on file for you.
+Before we do so, we may need to verify your identity in order to satisfy applicable law (and we reserve the right to withhold funds until we have been able to do so and/or if we have a reasonable concern regarding fraud or other security issues).